Margaret Thatcher – The Iron Lady

-Margaret Thatcher will always be remembered for being the first female British Prime Minister; she was also the longest-serving PM of the 20th century.
-She was also successful in winning three general elections achieving sound majorities.
+Margaret Thatcher is remembered for being the first female British Prime Minister.
+She was also the longest-serving PM of the 20th century.
+Thatcher was also successful in winning three general elections achieving sound majorities.
 She had a vision to “sound economic policies”.
-Her steely determination to put the country’s finances on a sound footing lead to uncompromising politics and firm leadership style.
+Her steely determination to put the country’s finances on a sound footing led to stringent policies and firm leadership style.
 Several of her early accomplishments gave a hint to her character.
 She had read chemistry at Oxford, in itself an unusual achievement for a woman.
 One of only nineteen female Members of Parliament when she entered parliament and, as education minister, she ended free milk for schools becoming known as ‘Thatcher, the milk snatcher’ as a result.
-The daughter of a grocer she understood the low cost of milk, maybe she felt we could all afford it.
 Ultimately, she became the first female leader of the Conservative party.

 The Winter of Discontent

 The winter of 1979 was a low watermark for Britain.
 The unions had destroyed the Labour governments incomes and industrial policies, and with strikes leaving the dead unburied, rubbish uncollected for three months and endless industrial action by transport workers Britain became known as the Sick Man of Europe.
 A no-confidence vote in parliament heralded a general election in May 1979 which the Conservatives won with a comfortable majority of forty-three seats.
 Margaret Thatcher became Prime Minister of a country in the grip of the worst recession since the 1930s.
 With her flowing skirts, blonde coiffeur, handbag and court shoe, her unthreatening appearance was that of a respectable, middle-class housewife.
 As the country, and particularly the unions, were to discover, her appearance belied a driven, revolutionary character, with ideals far removed from the left-wing policies that had driven the country into the sand.